 Excerpt from the OH&S Canada magazine

-This happened back in November of 2009 but it goes to show that radioactive leaks happen much too often.
+This happened back in November of 2009 but it goes to show that radioactive leaks happen far too often.
 My first blog on the accidental release of radioactivity material centred around the Bruce Power Station.
 This particular blog takes place November of 2009 at the Darlington nuclear station in Clarington, Ontario.

 Workers at the Darlington nuclear station in Clarington, Ont. filled the wrong tank with a cocktail of water and radioactive isotope Monday, spilling more than 200,000 litres into Lake Ontario.
-Ontario Power Generation is investigating how the accident happened and officials say hourly tests of lake water show the level of tritium — the radioactive isotope of hydrogen, poses not harm to nearby residents.
+Ontario Power Generation is investigating how the accident happened and officials say hourly tests of lake water show the level of tritium — the radioactive isotope of hydrogen, poses no harm to nearby residents.

 Even Greenpeace got into the act.
 “Negligence at a nuclear plant can lead to catastrophic consequences.
 It’s an unforgiving technology,” said Shawn-Patrick Stensil, an energy campaigner with Greenpeace.

 OPG notified officials at the Ministry of the Environment, the Canadian Nuclear Safety Commission, the Durham Medical Officer and water treatment authorities.
 The water also contained an unspecified amount of hydrazine, a toxic inorganic chemical compound that keeps pipes and tanks from rusting.
 The spilled water, enough to fill more than two Olympic-sized swimming pools, came from an underground tank that is used for backup cooling in the event of an emergency.
 The tank overflowed and water ran onto the ground, much of it flowing into the lake.